CovenantSQL/node-covenantsql/README.md

             alt="License"></a>
 </p>

-This repo is nodejs driver for [CovenantSQL](https://github.com/CovenantSQL/CovenantSQL)
+This repo is nodejs driver for [CovenantSQL](https://github.com/CovenantSQL/CovenantSQL) written by TypeScript.

 ## Install